aspellus/fec-ef-app/README.md

 ## Installation and Local Deployment

-Instructions on running the app locally on your box can be found in [install_app.txt](https://github.com/SalientCRGT/fec-ef-app/blob/master/docs/install_app.txt)
+Instructions on running the app locally on your box can be found in [install_app.txt add Cris](https://github.com/SalientCRGT/fec-ef-app/blob/master/docs/install_app.txt)